mozilla-iam/cis/docs/AutomaticAccessExpiration.md

 access for the user.
 The CIS validation plugins ensure that only the access provider can modify this attribute.

-Simili-JSON represent of this section of the profile:
+Simili-JSON representation of this section of the profile:
 ```
 user.authorizedGroups = [
  {